Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * Self heal: 60/10s
     * Cooldown: 45s
 3. **BARRIER ORB (Wall)**
-    * 400 HP for the first 3 seconds; Fortified to 800 HP after that; Lasts a total of 30s
+    * 400 HP for the first 3s; Fortified to 800 HP after that; Lasts a total of 30s
     * Range: 10m
 4. **RESURRECTION (Ultimate/Rez/Rebibe)**